Department of Psychology

 (3 credits - Spring Even Years)

-The purpose of this course is to provide an introduction to the counseling process ' both cognitively and experientially.
-Content will include the dynamics of helping interventions and practicing the skills that provide the foundation of effective counseling.
-The focus of the course will be on the understanding, discussion and use of basic counseling skills.
-Careful attention will be given to examining the field of counseling/therapy from a Christian perspective.
+The purpose of this course is to provide an introduction to the counseling process both cognitively and experientially.
+Content includes the dynamics of helping interventions and practicing the skills that provide the foundation of effective counseling.
+The focus of the course is on the understanding, discussion and use of basic counseling skills.
+Careful attention is given to examining the field of counseling/therapy from a Christian perspective.

 PY 441 Theories of Personality